fabric8io/kubernetes-client/doc/CHEATSHEET.md

 ```

 ### CustomResource Typeless API
 Although, you should be using Typed API since it's type-safe.
-But it can get a bit compilcated to maintain your `CustomResource` POJOs and sometimes people don't even have them.
+But it can get a bit complicated to maintain your `CustomResource` POJOs and sometimes people don't even have them.
 Kubernetes Client also provides a typeless/raw API to handle your `CustomResource` objects in form of HashMaps.
 In order to use it, you need to provide it with a `CustomResourceDefinitionContext`, which carries necessary information about `CustomResource`.
 Here is an example on how to create one:
 - Create `CustomResourceDefinitionContext`:
 ```
 CustomResourceDefinitionContext customResourceDefinitionContext = new CustomResourceDefinitionContext.Builder()